derekapricorn/derekapricorn/README.md

 # derekapricorn
-This is the workspace for my future web dev projects. \nExpect more to come! \nPS: Happy Halloween :p
+This is the workspace for my future web dev projects.
+Expect more to come!
+PS: Happy Halloween :p